SolarNetwork/solarnetwork-node/net.solarnetwork.node.setup.deb/def/README.md

       List packages.
 If `name` is provided, only packages matching this name (including wildcards) will be listed.
 The output is a CSV table of columns: name, version, installed (true|false).

-  list-available [<name>]

-      List packages available to be installed (but are not yet installed).
-If `name` is provided, only packages matching this name (including  wildcards) will be listed.
-The output is a CSV table of columns: name, version, installed (true|false).

   list-installed [<name>]

       List installed packages.
-If `name` is provided, only packages matching this name (including wildcards) will be listed.
-The output is a CSV table of columns: name, version, installed (true|false).
+If `name` is provided, only packages matching this name (including wildcards) will be listed.mThe output is a CSV table of columns: name, version, installed (true|false).

   refresh

       Refresh the available packages from remote repositories.

-  remove <name>

-      Remove the package named `name`.

   upgrade [major]